 Looking for a sure way to transfer music from your iPhone to PC and vice versa?
 If yes, you'll want to enter iMyFone TunesMate.
 As we know, it can be difficult to enjoy this function with the popular digital music store, iTunes and you just can't quit transferring files, right?

 iMyFone is an excellent transfer utility that makes it incredibly easy to move just about every file type between your iPhone and PC.
 You can also transfer from iTunes to device and vice versa!
+It's fully compatible with iOS 12 and older versions.

 - Transfer all your files without causing any damage to your iTunes library.